 The paper found that users of mental health services had much higher prevalence rates of low mental health wellbeing than people who have not used these services.
 This was particularly true for people with a mental health referral or those claiming an incapacity benefit.
 “There were also significantly higher prevalence rates for low life satisfaction and loneliness in each case.
 This provides further evidence of the link between mental health, loneliness and overall life satisfaction.”

-The Mental Health Inquiry was set up to:
+The Mental Health and Addiction Inquiry was set up to:

 On 8 May 2018, Loneliness NZ read out a prepared statement to the Inquiry panel at the ‘meet the panel’ session held at Auckland City Hospital.
 This was followed by a detailed submission on 1 June 2018: Strategies for early intervention and prevention of mental illness in New Zealand.
 The written submission covered: